rajeshvkothari/oom/Internal/NEW_GIN_README.md

 - **ORAN and Tickclamp Servers**
     ------------
-	These servers are required for deploying ORAN models.
+	These servers are required for deploying ORAN models and tickclamp model.

-	**IMPORTANT NOTE : Bonap server is required ONLY if puccini-workflow engine is used.
+	**IMPORTANT NOTE 1 : Bonap server is required ONLY if puccini-workflow engine is used.
 Its NOT required for argo engine.**
+	**IMPORTANT NOTE 2 : tickclamp server is required ONLY if tickclamp model need to deploy. ric and nonrtric server is required ONLY if oran models need to deploy.**

 	 - Create AWS VMs in the Ohio region with names as follows use the following specifications and SSH it using putty by using cciPrivateKey: